 Secretary: Sean Arayasirikul, PhD.
 The secretary schedules meetings, takes minutes, tracks tasks, monitors the website and sircimplementation@gmail.com email.
 Dr. Sean Arayasirikul is a Medical Sociologist and Associate Professor In-Residence at the University of California, Irvine in the Department of Health, Society, and Behavior.
 Their research is focused on the development and implementation of digital health interventions in clinical and nontraditional settings to improve engagement in health care among sexual and gender minoritized communities.

-Student Secretary Officer: James Merle.
+Student Secretary Chair: James Merle.
 The Student Secretary Officer assists the secretary by taking minutes, managing emails, and organizing officer meetings.
 James is currently a postdoctoral research fellow at the University of Utah School of Medicine, where he contributes to implementation science across a broad spectrum of federally-funded cardiovascular and mental health implementation and hybrid implementation-effectiveness trials.
 The content of his work is on improving implementation outcomes around health disparities, including cancer symptom management, HIV prevention, and reducing cardiovascular disease, hypertension, and pediatric obesity.

 Social Chair: Margaret Crane, PhD.
 The social chair organizes and coordinates SIRC social events during the SIRC conference, including dinners, fun runs, and other activities.
 In addition, the social chair organizes events for SIRC members to gather across the year and while attending other conferences.
 Dr. Crane is a postdoctoral implementation science fellow at the Warren Alpert Medical School of Brown University’s BRIDGE program.
 Her research focuses on how to increase the accessibility of evidence-based practices through policies to fund these programs, as well as strategies to increase consumer demand for EBPs.